Restless Legs Syndrome (RLS)

 How is RLS treated?

-Your healthcare provider will consider your age, overall health and other factors when advising treatment for you.
+Your healthcare provider will consider your age, overall health, and other factors when advising treatment for you.

-Treatment options for restless legs syndrome may include:
+Treatment options for RLS may include:

-Trying good sleep habits
+Following good sleep habits

 Stopping activities that worsen symptoms

 Giving up caffeine, alcohol, and tobacco (they may make symptoms worse)

 Maintaining a well-balanced diet